This article is part of a larger series on Payroll Services.

 Rippling Key Features

 - Apps and device management: Rippling offers IT tools to help you manage the entire contractor lifecycle.
 It lets you create online accounts and passwords for company apps that your contractors will use.
 If you need to assign computers, Rippling can help with the provisioning processes.
 It even has robust deprovisioning tools to help retrieve and reassign devices, disable app access, and remotely lock and wipe data from company-assigned computers when your contractors leave.

 - Integrates with more than 500 apps: With an extensive network of third-party software partners, you can connect Rippling to a wide variety of solutions, such as accounting, legal, advertising, sales, analytics, customer relationship management, and collaboration tools.

 QuickBooks Payroll: Best for QuickBooks Users Who Need Fast Direct Deposits

 QuickBooks Payroll is a good option for companies using QuickBooks for accounting because payroll information flows seamlessly to the general ledger.
 It’s even better if you employ both W-2 and 1099 employees since it offers full-service payroll plans that include tax filing services and fast direct deposits (next- and same-day options).

-It scored 3.68 out of 5 in our evaluation.
-Some of the factors that prevented QuickBooks Payroll from ranking higher on our list include its limited third-party software integrations (its payroll module integrates mostly with other QuickBooks products) and the lack of a contractor-only plan (both Gusto and Square Payroll offer this).
-It is also pricier compared to the other services we reviewed, with monthly fees that start at $45 plus $4 per contractor/employee.
-Despite this, many users still appreciate its easy-to-use platform that makes processing payroll easy.
+Like Rippling, this provider earned an overall rating of 3.99 out of 5 in our evaluation.
+QuickBooks Payroll didn’t get a higher ranking on our list because it lacks a contractor-only plan (Gusto, Deel, Square Payroll, and Remote offer this) and it has limited third-party software integrations as its payroll module integrates mostly with other QuickBooks products.
+It is also pricier compared to the other services we reviewed, with monthly fees that start at $45 plus $5 per contractor/employee.

 QuickBooks Payroll Key Features